Cheyenne (TV series): Synopsis

 The show starred Clint Walker as Cheyenne Bodie, a physically large cowboy with a gentle spirit in search of frontier justice, who wanders the American West in the days after the American Civil War.
-During the run of the show Cheyenne worked in various occupations including: Army Scout, Deputy U.S. Marshal, County Sheriff, prospector, cattleman, hunter, and city Marshal.
+During the run of the show Cheyenne worked in various occupations including: U.S. Army scout, deputy U.S. marshal, county sheriff, prospector, cattleman, hunter, and city marshal.

 The first episode, "Mountain Fortress", is about robbers pretending to be Good Samaritans.
 It features James Garner (who had briefly been considered for the role of Cheyenne, but could not be located until after Walker had already been cast) as a guest star, but with higher billing given to Ann Robinson as Garner's intended bride.

 The episode reveals that Bodie's parents were killed by Indians, tribe unknown.
 He was taken by Cheyenne Indians when he was an infant, but left to be raised by a white family when he was 12.
-(One episode, "West of the River", is inconsistent with this, stating that he was taken and raised by the Cheyenne when he was 10 years old, and he left them by choice when he was 18 years old.)
-In the series, the character Bodie maintains a positive and understanding attitude toward the Native Americans, despite the death of his parents.
+Bodie maintains a positive and understanding attitude toward the Native Americans, despite the death of his parents.
+Errors in continuity over the course of the series provide contradictory details of Bodie’s early life.
+One episode, "West of the River", states that he was taken and raised by the Cheyenne when he was 10 years old, and he left them by choice when he was 18 years old.
+In season five, episode one, "The Long Rope" (aired September 26, 1960), Cheyenne returns to the town where he was raised by the Pierce family, whose head, Jeff, was lynched when Cheyenne was a youth.

-In season 5, episode 1, "The Long Rope", which originally aired on September 26, 1960, Cheyenne returns to the town where he was raised by a family (the Pierces) whose father/husband Jeff was lynched when he, Cheyenne, was a youth.
-This causes the viewer some confusion.
-It was said that Cheyenne was raised by a Cheyenne tribe after unknown Indians had killed his parents, but the various accounts say that he left the tribe at 12 or 18.